docsifyjs/docsify/docs/README.md

 }
 ```

-And can even be completely customized
+And it can even be customized

 ```js
 window.$docsify = {